Mahdi-Savoji/FakeFaces-GAN-celebaFaces/README.md

 ## File Structure
-- `gan_face_generation.py`: Main Python script containing the GAN implementation.
+- `CelebFaces-FakeFace.ipynb`: Main Python script containing the GAN implementation.
 - `README.md`: This file providing an overview of the project.
-- `requirements.txt`: List of required dependencies.

 ## Acknowledgments
 - The implementation of the GAN architecture is based on the work of [Ian J. Goodfellow et al.](https://arxiv.org/abs/1406.2661).